cdriveraus/academic-kickstart/content/post/2020-3-12-growthcurves.markdown

 ctModelLatex(model,linearise = TRUE) #requires latex install -- will prompt with instructions in any case
 ```

-In this case, the ctsem default of correlated individual differences for all intercept style parameters is more relaxed than we want (though there may be good reasons for allowing individual differences here!) and we have used the separator \code{|} notation to turn off individual variation on the manifest intercept parameter.
+In this case, the ctsem default of correlated individual differences for all intercept style parameters is more relaxed than we want (though there may be good reasons for allowing individual differences here!) and we have used the separator | notation to turn off individual variation on the manifest intercept parameter.

 <img src="/post/2020-3-12-growthcurves_files/figure-html/TEX2-1.png" width="672" />